-In Mathematics, Number system consists of all types of numbers which are used to perform various calculations.
-These types of numbers include natural numbers and whole numbers, prime numbers and composite numbers, integers, real numbers and imaginary numbers etc.
+In Mathematics, the Number system consists of all types of numbers used to perform various calculations.
+These numbers include natural numbers and whole numbers, prime numbers and composite numbers, integers, real numbers and imaginary numbers etc.

 Natural numbers and whole numbers, we have studied since our primary classes.
-Natural numbers are set of positive integers whereas natural numbers along with zero(0) are called as whole numbers, where zero is an undefined identity which produces a null result.
+Natural numbers are set of positive integers, whereas natural numbers and zero(0) are called whole numbers, where zero is an undefined identity that produces a null result.
 Zero is the primary difference between natural and whole numbers.

 Natural and whole numbers in Maths have equal importance.
-Suppose, if we have to count for a number of objects, then we start from number 1,2,3,4 and so on but once these objects are all vanished then what count does it gives is zero.
+Suppose, if we have to count for a number of objects, then we start from numbers 1,2,3,4 and so on, but once these objects are all vanished, what count it gives is zero.
 There is a further classification of natural numbers.
 Let us have a look at the brief about both natural numbers and whole numbers in this article.

 Natural Numbers: 1, 2, 3, 4, 5, 6,…….,∞

 - Even and Odd numbers

 Learn more about natural numbers here.

 Whole numbers are also a set of positive integers, including 0, i.e. from 0 to ∞.
 They also don’t include fractional and decimal parts.

 Whole Numbers: 0, 1, 2, 3, 4, 5, 6,…….,∞

 To understand more about whole numbers, visit here.